-If two years after the applicable annual or interim reexamination the family's income continues to exceed the applicable over-income limit, and the family has not elected to be terminated from the Housing program unit, the PHA will charge the family a rent that is the higher of the applicable fair market rent (FMR) or the amount of total monthly subsidy for the unit.
+If two years after the applicable annual or interim reexamination the family's income continues to exceed the applicable over-income limit, and the family has not elected to be terminated from the unit, the PHA will charge the family a rent that is the higher of the applicable fair market rent (FMR) or the amount of total monthly subsidy for the unit.
 The household will no longer be a public housing participant.

 The PHA will notify the family in writing of their new rent amount.
 The new rent amount will be effective thirty (30) days after the PHA's written notice to the family.
-If, at any time, an over-income family experiences a decrease in income, the family may request an interim redetermination of rent in accordance with PHAs policy.
-If, as a result, the previously over-income family is now below the over-income limit, the family is no longer subject to over-income provisions as of the effective date of the recertification.
 The OI family will be required to execute a new NPHOI (Non Public Housing Over Income) lease within 60 days of notification.

-If, at any time during the 24 month grace period, an over-income family experiences a decrease in income, the family may request an interim redetermination of rent in accordance with PHAs policy.
-If, as a result, the previously over-income family is now below the over-income limit, the family is no longer subject to over-income provisions as of the effective date of the recertification
+If, at any time during the 24-month grace period, an over-income family experiences a decrease in income, the family may request an interim redetermination of rent in accordance with PHAs policy.
+If, as a result, the previously over-income family is now below the over-income limit, the family is no longer subject to over-income provisions as of the effective date of the recertification.